-- Monitor the performance and quality of ICT based services to the citizens, business and Government agencies
+- To monitor the performance and quality of ICT based services to the citizens, business and Government agencies

-- Monitor the ICT budget execution, personnel management and administrative functions are in-line with policies and standards of the Division in MPSAs and at HQ.
+- To monitor the ICT budget execution, personnel management and administrative functions are in-line with policies and standards of the Division in MPSAs and at HQ.

-- Monitor the support of all business-critical ICT systems, infrastructure, hardware and software in public service to ensure compliance to ICT Standards, Policies and Guidelines on ICT services
+- To monitor the support of all business-critical ICT systems, infrastructure, hardware and software in public service to ensure compliance to ICT Standards, Policies and Guidelines on ICT services;

 - Design service controls in consultation with process owners to ensure alignment with business needs and objectives.